Image

 The criminal penalties are only one part of the equation.
 A manslaughter conviction in Columbia, MO can also lead to lasting consequences that impact nearly every aspect of your life long after your sentence is complete, including:

-- Housing Issues — Finding stable housing in or around Columbia, MO after a manslaughter conviction can become an uphill battle.
+• Housing Challenges Finding stable housing in or around Columbia, MO after a manslaughter conviction can become an uphill battle.
 Landlords frequently run background checks, and felony convictions may result in denied applications.
 Additionally, access to certain housing programs or assistance may be restricted.

-- Civil Liability — You may also face lawsuits in Columbia, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Columbia, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

 Arrested for manslaughter in Columbia, MO?
-When you select Combs Waterkotte a manslaughter defense attorney in the Columbia, MO area, you aren’t only partnering with a leading manslaughter defense lawyer in Columbia, MO and beyond – you are protecting your rights, your freedom, and your future.
-Along with esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Columbia, MO residents:
+When you select Combs Waterkotte a manslaughter defense attorney in the Columbia, MO area, you aren’t only partnering with a leading manslaughter defense lawyer in and around Columbia, MO – you are protecting your rights, your freedom, and your future.
+Along with experienced manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Columbia and beyond:

 Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Columbia, MO